-The foundation is guided by an Advisory Board made up of visionaries in the tech and medical industries, including Dr. Ben Bobrow of the Arizona Department of Health Services, Co-Founder and Co-CEO Dave Duffield of Workday, CIO Tim Ferguson of Northern Kentucky University, CEO Tim O’Reilly of O’Reilly Media, and President Jack Parow of the International Association of Fire Chiefs.
-The Board also includes a list of influential community leaders and business professionals including Bill Coy, Leadership Practice Director of La Piana Consulting, Petros Dermetzis, VP of Development at Workday, Joe Farrell, CEO of Redwood Orthopaedic Physical Therapy, Don Ledoux, Partner at Summit Financial Group and Matt Stamey, Director at the San Ramon Valley Fire Protection District.
-Richard Price, Fire Chief of the San Ramon Valley Fire Protection District, serves as the Foundation’s president.
+The foundation is guided by an Advisory Board made up of visionaries in the tech and medical industries, including Dr. Ben Bobrow of the Arizona Department of Health Services, Co-Founder and Co-CEO Dave Duffield of Workday, CIO Tim Ferguson of Northern Kentucky University, CEO Tim O’Reilly of O’Reilly Media, and Past President Jack Parow of the International Association of Fire Chiefs.
+The Board also includes a list of influential community leaders and business professionals including Bill Coy, Director of Leadership Learning at Omidyar Fellows, Petros Dermetzis, VP of Development at Workday, Joe Farrell, CEO of Redwood Orthopaedic Physical Therapy, Don Ledoux, Partner at Summit Financial Group and Matt Stamey, Board President at the San Ramon Valley Fire Protection District.
+Richard Price, former Fire Chief of the San Ramon Valley Fire Protection District, serves as the Foundation’s president.
 Learn more about the board here.

 At a meeting in February, 2011 the Board of Directors of the SRVFPD established a committee to address the affairs related to the application, including the transfer of responsibility for the software to an independent and external non-profit foundation.
 This ultimately resulted in the formation of the PulsePoint Foundation to oversee the future direction of the application.
 The first meeting of the new PulsePoint Board occurred on June 1, 2011.